cbillowes/curious-programmer-oxygen/content/posts/2018/2018-07-12-building-a-monitoring-display-with-a-rock64.md

 Various Operating System (OS) are made available by open source community such Android 7.1, Debian, Yocto and many more to come.

-## Our ROCK64 Device
+## System information
 While trying to get support and not knowing what the hell I was doing, I needed to learn more about the device, it's kernel, OS and how to use Linux.
+Here is how I got all that information.

 ### Kernel
 ```bash